JavaScript has no built-in .length

 Method

-takes an object as argument and returns an array of its enumerable property [key, value]
+method takes an object as an argument and returns an array of its enumerable property [key, value]

-method of the array to check if it contains any property:
+property of the array to check if it contains any item:

 const bird = {